Small Bore Orifice Flowmeter Calculation for Gas Flow |

 Built-in Properties for Certain Gases

-To provide ease of use, our calculation has properties of some gases built-in to the
+To provide ease of use, our orifice calculation has properties of some gases built-in to the

 calculation.
 The user can select Air, Carbon dioxide, Hydrogen, Methane (natural